 Working together is success."

 A vision defines a direction towards a goal.
-Realizing a vision requires support from a motivated group of individuals; a team of people, who ban together through adversity, acknowledge achievement and inspire motivation.
+Realizing a vision requires support from a motivated group of individuals; a team of people, who band together through adversity, acknowledge achievements and inspire motivation.

 Who’s on your team?

-According to the United States Census Bureau today’s generation of school-age children spend the majority of their waking hours in the care of someone other than their parents.
-Given the influence that teachers, coaches, mentors and extended family members have on a child’s development the necessity for building a relationship with this group of people has never been greater.
+According to the United States Census Bureau, today’s generation of school-age children spends the majority of their waking hours in the care of someone other than their parents.
+Given the influence that teachers, coaches, mentors, and extended family members have on a child’s development the necessity for building a relationship with this group of people has never been greater.
 Creating a team of focused and motivated individuals who will continually support the ongoing growth of your child requires a new set of parenting skills.